Sharing KNOWLEDGE + EXPERIENCE about COLOR

-The Color Council is the principal interdisciplinary society in the United States dedicated to advancing color research and best practices in industry, design/arts and education.
-Advance your color knowledge by becoming a member!
+The Color Council (ISCC) is the principal interdisciplinary society in the United States dedicated to advancing color research and best practices in industry, design/arts and education.

-We are pleased to announce our new Student Support Grant!
+Deadlines for our new Student Support Grant are May 15 and October 15, 2024!
 This grant is designed to assist undergraduate and graduate students with activities pertaining to color.
 Details and application forms here.

 Upcoming Events